Firojpaudel/anilist-css/README.md

 ## Part 1: Installing the script
 * Install the <a href="https://www.tampermonkey.net/"> Tampermonkey </a>plugin for your browser. (**Supported Browsers:**  Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.)
 * After it is installed, install hoh's <a href="https://greasyfork.org/en/scripts/370473-automail">automail</a> script.
-* If you can see my background image, then the script is running. -> https://anilist.co/user/EternalDamnation/

 ## Part 2: Enabling custom profile CSS
 0. Add something to your Bio!
 If your bio is completely empty, the custom CSS will not work!